-Nguyen joined NBC & MSNBC in 2013.
-She anchors Early Today and First Look.
-She is also a correspondent for the Today Show and fill-in anchor for Weekend Today.
+Nguyen joined NBC News in 2013 as the anchor of Early Today on NBC, First Look on MSNBC, a correspondent for the Today Show and fill-in anchor for Weekend Today.

-Since joining the network, Nguyen has covered the 2016 Presidential election, the Zika outbreak, the Brexit vote, the terror attacks in France, the Ebola outbreak, the missing Malaysia planes, the Boston Marathon bombing, the war in Syria, the election of Pope Francis, the birth of Prince George and the death of Nelson Mandela.
+In her roles, Nguyen covered the 2016 Presidential election, the Zika outbreak, the Brexit vote, the terror attacks in France, the Ebola outbreak, the missing Malaysia planes, the Boston Marathon bombing, the war in Syria, the election of Pope Francis, the birth of Prince George and the death of Nelson Mandela.

 She is also a contributor to the Today Parenting Team, a multi-platform community where she shares her experience as a working mom.
 Prior to that, Nguyen was news anchor for CBS This Morning Saturday, anchored the CBS Morning News, was an anchor and correspondent for The Early Show.

 Nguyen joined CBS News in March 2010.
 While there, she covered the 2012 Presidential election, the 2011 earthquake in Japan, the death of Osama Bin Laden, the Royal wedding, the Arab spring and 2010 Gulf oil spill.